4GeeksAcademy/blog/blog/software-engineer-portfolio.md

 ---

----
-author: "AlejandroAguirre"
-date:
-excerpt: a software engineer portfolio is a webpage where you can show all (or some) of the skills mentioned in your resume.
-slug: "software-engineer-portfolio"
-template: "post"
-title: "Software Engineer Portfolio"
-Image:
-image_alt: ""
-cluster: "software-engineer"
-status: "draft"

----

 # Software Engineer Portfolio

 First off, what is a software engineer portfolio? it's a webpage where you can show all, or some, of the skills mentioned in your resume.